freenode/jbnc/README.md

 - No registration or account required
 - Separate buffers for clients possible
 - SSL with stunnel
+- Tracks if your nick is changed, updates.

 ### Setup / Installation
 1. Clone the repo